 I bake it in the oven for about ten minutes, take it out and flip each piece.
 Then I bake them for an additional seven minutes.

-How to Make Candy Bacon in the Air Fryer
+How to Make Bacon Candy in the Air Fryer

 Add an air fryer lining if you have one, or use a piece of foil.
 Then place your bacon in a single layer and put it on the bake setting at 350 degrees.
 Cook it for about seven minutes, flip it over and cook for another five minutes.